In Home Designer Pro, how can I create exposed roof trusses in a room with a cathedral ceiling?

 Check the box beside Move and specify the move interval for each copy made, as well as along what axis.

 A negative value in the X Delta field will copy the trusses left, while a positive value will copy the trusses right.

 A negative value in the Y Delta field will copy the trusses down the screen, while a positive value will copy the trusses up the screen.

 You may find that you need to adjust the position of the last replicated truss to agree with your particular structure.

 Once the trusses are placed, you may want to specify certain trusses to be end trusses.
 To do this, select the end trusses, open them up to specification, then check the "End Truss" box located in the Roof Truss Specification dialog.

 To make the trusses exposed

-When your trusses are in place, click the Select Objects tool, select the room below the trusses and click the Open Object edit button.
-On the Structure panel of the Room Specification dialog:
+When your trusses are in place, use the Select Objects tool to select the room once again, then click the Open Object edit button.

 If you would like the top chords of your trusses to be exposed, click on the roof planes above to select them, then click Open Object edit button.